-The idea that vaping is “healthier” for you than cigarettes is an extremely common and very dangerous myth.
-Although e-cigarettes, also known as vapes, do not contain tobacco, they still have a very high nicotine content and can have detrimental effects on your oral and overall health.
+Vaping has become a popular alternative to traditional smoking over the years, especially among teens and young adults.
+Many people think that e-cigarettes, also known as vapes, are safer and healthier than smoking cigarettes, but that is a dangerous myth.
+Although e-cigarettes do not contain tobacco, they still have a very high nicotine content and can have detrimental effects on your oral and overall health.
 Here’s what you should know about vaping and how it affects your mouth, gums, and teeth.

 Regardless of how you consume it, nicotine is a substance that is harmful to your teeth, gums, and entire oral cavity.
 Oral nicotine ingestion can damage your oral health permanently, causing: